AsherTeo/Tesla-Stock-Predicition/README.md

 |     60      | 0.001  |   5.0140 |   6.8050 | 2.3124 |
 |     60      | 0.0001 |   5.5312 |   7.3248 | 2.5644 |

+The optimal configuration for the LSTM model is a window size of 60, coupled with a learning rate of 0.01, achieving a MAPE of 2.2714%.

 ## Result